khronokernel/OpenCore-Asus-X299/README.md

 * Onboard Bluetooth: Works inconsistently, replaced with BCM94360CD so didn't look into it, see [this thread](https://github.com/daliansky/XiaoMi-Pro-Hackintosh/issues/262) for some ideas.
 * SideCar: Since 10.15.4, I've not been able to get sidecar working, been actively looking for fixes though:  [Sidecar not working on iGPU-less systems reliably](https://github.com/AMD-OSX/bugtracker/issues/1)

+Big Sur note:

+* To run macOS Big Sur, you'll need the following:
+  * Lastest builds of all your kexts
+  * Build of OpenCore 0.6.0
+  * Installed version of

 # OpenCore Specifics